gitpoap/gitpoap-backend/docs/GAPs.md

 # Generalized Accomplishment POAPs Plan

 This document describes the plan for implementing Generalized Accomplishment POAPs (GAPs).
-GAPs are a set of GitPOAPs that have the following properties: (1) They are not specific to users, & open for all GitHub users to claim; (2) They are based on a users total set of contributions on GitHub, not just those specific to a particular project.
+GAPs are a set of GitPOAPs that have the following properties:

+1. They are not specific to users, & open for all GitHub users to claim;
+2. They are based on a users total set of contributions on GitHub, not just those specific to a particular project.

-That said, the work involved wrt building this feature involves DB changes, the use of a rules engine, and a background process that periodically checks whether a user qualifies for a new GAP or set of GAPs.
+That said, the work involved wrt building this feature involves DB changes, the creation of a rules engine, and a background process that periodically checks whether a user qualifies for a new GAP or set of GAPs.

 ## DB Changes